-Appendix E. Computational complexity of DANE-HB and DANE
+Appendix E. Computational Complexity of DANE-HB and DANE

-In addition to communication complexity, here we further provide a computational complexity analysis for DANE-HB in order to gain better understanding of its overall computational efficiency.
+In addition to the communication complexity analysis, here we further provide a computational complexity analysis for DANE-HB in order to gain better understanding of its overall computational efficiency.
 We first restrict our attention to the quadratic setting in which the global convergence of DANE-HB is guaranteed.
-At each communication round t, the master machine needs to solve the local subproblem $\tilde{w}^{(t)} \approx \arg\min{w} P^{(t-1)}(w)$ to certain desired precision.
-Inspired by Federated SVRG (Konečnỳ et al., 2016) which essentially applies SVRG (Johnson and Zhang, 2013) to the local optimization of INEXACTDANE , we specify that the local minimization of DANE-HB is implemented with the SVRG solver.
+At each communication round t, the master machine needs to solve the local subproblem $\tilde{w}^{(t)} \approx \arg \min_w P^{(t-1)}(w)$ to certain desired precision.
+Inspired by Federated SVRG (Konečný et al., 2016) which essentially applies SVRG (Johnson and Zhang, 2013) to the local optimization of INEXACTDANE, we specify that the local minimization of DANE-HB is solved by SVRG.
 Clearly such a specification of DANE-HB only needs to access the first-order information of the loss functions.
-Following (Johnson and Zhang, 2013; Zhang and Xiao, 2017), we employ the incremental first order oracle (IFO) complexity as the computational complexity metric for solving the finite-sum minimization problem (1).
+Following Johnson and Zhang (2013); Zhang and Xiao (2017), we employ the incremental first-order oracle (IFO) complexity as the computational complexity metric for solving the finite-sum minimization problem (1).